0wlexe/0wlexe.github.io/_posts/2022-11-27-disclose-the-agent.md

 ---

 ## Summary:
-We reached the data of an agent leaking information.
-You have to disclose the agent.
+Under the scenario of identified data that indicates there is an agent leaking information - You have to disclose the agent.

 - **Log file:** [Download](https://app.letsdefend.io/download/downloadfile/smtpchallenge.zip)
 - **Pass:** 321

-***Note: pcap file found public resources.***
+***Note: pcap file found in public resources.***

 ### Information we should find